Cándido Tirado

-Cándido Tirado is a Puerto Rican playwright who moved to the Bronx from Puerto Rico at age 11.
+Cándido Tirado (born 1955) is a Puerto Rican playwright who moved to the Bronx from Caguas, Puerto Rico at age 11.
 Tirado is currently a resident playwright for Teatro Vista in New York City.
 In the United States his works have been produced by theater companies such as Teatro Vista, Puerto Rican Traveling Theatre, and the Goodman Theatre.
 His works have also been produced outside of the United States, in places such as the Dominican Republic and the Canary Islands.
 Tirado has taken part in directing and writing for INTAR theater's annual one-minute play festival.

 Tirado is married to Carmen Rivera who is also a playwright.
 Together they co-wrote the award-winning musical Celia: The Life and Music of Celia Cruz which has been performed in places such as Puerto Rico, Chicago, and Miami.
 Along with his wife, Cándido Tirado established a touring company that takes social issues to schools called Educational Play Productions.
 This touring company produces shows that are meant to be told in the voices of the young people they speak to, which are elementary school students, middle school students, and high schoolers.
 These works are produced to showcase the choices and the consequences that inner-city youth are confronted with in response to their choices.
 Tirado has also directed a couple of plays written by Rivera including The Fall of Rafael Trujillo and Julia de Burgos: Child of Water.
-Other plays Tirado has directed include Growing up Gonzales, Within the Skin of Saints, and his very own Fish Men, First Classt, Momma’s Boyz, and so on.
+Other plays Tirado has directed include Growing up Gonzales, Within the Skin of Saints, and his very own Fish Men, First Class, Momma’s Boyz, and so on.